Write a Great Memoir: How to Start (and Actually Finish) Your First Draft

 There are two types of writers: the plotters and the pansters.
 Plotters like to outline.
 Pantsers think outlining crushes their creative freedom and hate it.

 If you identify with the pantsers, that’s okay.
 Don’t worry too much about this step.
-I would still recommend writing something in this section of your plan, if only a few things about what you know is going to happen in the book.
+I would still recommend writing something in this section of your memoir plan, even if you only know a few moments that will happen in the book, even recording a series of events might help as you plan.

 And for you plotters, outline to your heart’s content, as long as you’ve already set your deadline!